OSF HealthCare raising its minimum hourly wage to $15

-The OSF minimum hourly wage will rise from $12 to $15, except for those in the Chicago metro area who will be raised to $16.95 an hour.
+The minimum hourly wage will rise from $12 to $15, except for those in the Chicago metro area, who will see their pay increased to at least $16.95 an hour.

 OSF has projected the raises will have a $20 million annual economic impact on the communities it serves.

-The new pay structure will reward employees for their longevity and change the way raises are determined for certain jobs, and it will help OSF attract and attain employees, according to the system’s announcement.
+The new pay structure will reward employees for their longevity and change the way raises are determined for certain jobs, and it will help attract and attain employees, according to the OSF announcement.

 “As I look back on the past 15 months, I feel proud of the way OSF mission partners have continued to emulate the spirit of Christ in facing so many challenges," said OSF HealthCare CEO Bob Sehring.
 “There is no doubt that many facets of our world and of the health care industry will be forever changed due to COVID-19.
 As we navigate our way forward, we must act boldly to advance our mission, while at the same time live up to the social justice teaching of our Catholic heritage.”